Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/arcane-warden.md

 Starting at 3rd level, you gain a bonus to Intelligence checks equal to your Wisdom modifier (minimum of +1).
 Additionally, you learn two cantrips of your choice from the Wizard spell list.
 They count as Ranger spells for you.

 # Arcane Warden Magic
-When you reach a Ranger level specified in the Arcane Warden spells table, you thereafter always have the listed spells prepared.
+Also at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Arcane Warden Spells table.
+Each spell counts as a ranger spell for you, but it doesn't count against the number of ranger spells you know.

 ## Arcane Warden Spells